Transport in Milan: National and international rail

 Milan is one of the most important hubs for the national and international rail network in Italy.
 Milan Central station is the second station in Italy both for size and passengers after Rome.
 It is also the main node for high-speed rail lines in northern Italy.
 Milano Cadorna and Milano Porta Garibaldi stations are respectively the seventh and the eleventh busiest stations in Italy.
 Because of its position, Milan is also the main gateway for international passenger traffic to Europe.
-Daily international destinations include Bern, Lugano, Geneve, Zurich, Paris, Nice, Marseille, Wien, Barcelona and Munich.
+Daily international destinations include Bern, Lugano, Geneva, Zürich, Paris, Nice, Marseille, Vienna, Barcelona and Munich.

 Milan is also the core of Lombardy's regional train network.
 Regional trains were operated on two different systems by LeNord (departing from Milano Cadorna) and Trenitalia (departing from Milan Centrale and Milano Porta Garibaldi).
 Beginning in 2011, a new company, Trenord, operates both Trenitalia and LeNord regional trains in Lombardy.

 Roads

 Milan is a key node for the Italian road network, being the junction between the east-west A4 highway to Turin and Venice and the north-south A1 highway to Rome and Naples.
 Other important highways, such as the A7 to Genova and the A8-A9 to Switzerland, also serve the city.
 Highways reaching Milan are linked together by a ring road formed by the 3 tangenziali (the A50, A51 and A52) and part of the A4 highway, with a total length of over 100 km around the city.

 Milan road system is characterized by a high rate of traffic congestion, due to a high level of cars per capita and a high number of commuters in the metropolitan area.
 Congested traffic is also responsible for the high pollution rate in the Milan area.
 Counter measures included the partial ban of private cars inside the Milan urban area for some period, usually during Sundays.

 In 2008, a traffic pollution charge for vehicles entering the city, Ecopass, was introduced.

 The program resulted in a lower proportion of highly polluting vehicles on the roads in the city.
 However, the program progressively lost effectiveness as the city's vehicle fleet got greener.

 Since 16 January 2012 a new program, Area C, was introduced as a congestion charge (as opposed to the previous pollution charge), thus targeting any private vehicle entering Milan city center.

-Although high by European standards, Milan is one of the big cities with the lowest number of motor vehicles per capita in Italy, with 543 per 1000 people in 2011.
+Although high by European standards, Milan is one of the big cities with the lowest number of motor vehicles per capita in Italy, with 543 per 1000 people in 2011, reduced to around 495 per 1000 as of 2021.